-For the non-capital-intensive industries (such as wholesale), the weight attributed to the indicator "FCF / Debt payments within the following 12 months, %" shall be transferred to the indicator "CFO / Debt payments within the following 12 months, %".
+For the non-capital-intensive industries (such as wholesale), the weight attributed to the indicator "FCF to total short-term debt" shall be transferred to the indicator "Short-term debt to FFO".

-Expenses on the operating leasing for the correspondent period shall be added to the indicator "debt payments within the following 12 months".
+Expenses on the operating leasing for the correspondent period shall be added to the interest payments.